Fact-checked by the SnapMessages editorial team

 What Exactly Is iPhone Focus Mode and How Does It Work?

-Key Takeaway: iPhone Focus mode is a multi-profile notification filter that controls contacts, apps, Home Screens, and even app content simultaneously.
+Key Takeaway: Focus mode is a multi-profile notification filter that controls contacts, apps, Home Screens, and even app content simultaneously.
 Apple’s iOS 16 update added Focus Filters, which extend control into individual apps like Safari, Mail, and Calendar.

 How Do You Set Up a Work Focus Mode That Actually Blocks Distractions?